 Spring Arbor University's Lansing Office offers a fully accredited Bachelor's degree in Elementary Education on GLCC's campus.
 Students take the relevant GLCC classes and transfer them into Spring Arbor's program.
 Classes not offered by GLCC are offered by Spring Arbor faculty on our campus.
-The following set of charts explains which GLCC courses will transfer, as well as other required courses that are offered on campus.
-Elementary Education students minor in both History and Language Arts.
+Elementary Education students minor in both Social Studies and Language Arts.

-Spring Arbor's program is accredited by the National Council for Accreditation of Teacher's Education (NCATE).
-This approval means that certification is generally recognized as certification or licensure in any NCATE state.
-The program is approved by the Michigan Department of Education for certification in Michigan.
+Spring Arbor's program is approved by the Michigan Department of Education for certification in Michigan.
+This program has further accreditation by the National Council for Accreditation of Teacher's Education (NCATE).
+This accreditation is more readily recognized as certification or licensure in any state.